 How do you measure productivity from a writing standpoint?
 If one is getting paid to write, I suspect payment and follow up offers of work would be a good barometer.
 What about the vast number of would-be scribes who are not employed to write - most of us - who write for the love, the practice and because you feel compelled to?
 How do you judge your output?
 Is a blog a day a lot?
 Not nearly enough, if one has delusions of being a writer of any note?
 Or is it all just procrastination, a way of avoiding the actual kind of writing - scripts, plays, books - that one ought to be focusing on?

+The lot of a would-be writer is fraught with very specific difficulties.
+Writing is an insular process for most, definitely in the beginning.
+It is a singular pursuit, it is time-consuming, it is necessarily lonely and at times frustrating.
 Like a lot of creative types, writers tend to be people who, when asked, say they have always written, it's just something that they feel compelled to do.
 Like a calling, maybe.
 The thing is with any talent, creative or otherwise, is it needs to be nurtured, practised.
 For most talented or allegedly gifted individuals, their gifts are not only normally noted at a young age, hence giving them more time to hone their talent, but encouraged.

 The performance coach and inspirational speaker Anthony Robbins, says that to move forward in life you have to burn your boats.
 The boats are, of course, metaphorical.
 We have not all reached Mister Robbins level of finance, we can't all own a boat or boats.
 The metaphorical boats he was speaking of are the safety nets we might employ that prevents us moving forward.

+More and more I am thinking that I am going have to write the next episode of my sitcom, even as I contemplate - see procrastinate - making the first episode.
+It is probably another way to avoid tackling making said episode.
+More procrastination.
 I know I'm going to make the first episode, so I should just get on and do it.
 Yes.
 I'll get to it.
 Instead of outlining the next episode or fashioning some pithy prose to persuade people to join me on my project - crew recruiting - I am having a cinema day.

 So I signed back up to shootingpeople.org a website and resource for budding writers, actors, filmmakers and all things related to film.
 I have not used it for a few years as it is a few years since I last made a film.
 Now that I am on the lookout for a producer to get my next project rolling, it seemed a good time to actually take some sort of action.